magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Group for agent users
 ---------------------

-| We did not write the description to this field.
+| Select the group that the clients of this retailer used.